-- A. For latent prints and non-standard intentionally recorded prints (e.g., single print on license or notary book), if the print is suitable for comparison, the examiner will orient the print in the correct anatomical position, if known, record level two and/or three detail, and indicate the type (e.g., fingerprint, palm print, toe print). - B. For latent prints and non-standard intentionally recorded prints, the absence of an indication of claiming on captured or submitted images as defined in Section 8.2.1 A signifies the friction ridge detail was either not suitable for comparison or not analyzed. - C. Due to the nature of the record, notation of orientation, type, and level two or three detail are not required for standard intentionally recorded prints (e.g., ten print card, fingerprint strip, major case prints).
+- A. For latent prints and non-standard intentionally recorded prints (e.g., single print on license or notary book), if the print is suitable for comparison, the examiner will complete the following steps. - 1.
+Orient the print in the correct anatomical position, if known. - 2.
+Indicate the type (e.g., fingerprint, palm print, toe print). - 3.
+Record sufficient level two detail to support a suitable for comparison decision on an image of the print. - 4.
+If level three detail is a significant factor in deeming the print suitable for comparison, record the level three detail relied upon to reach that decision - B. For latent prints and non-standard intentionally recorded prints, the absence of an indication of claiming on captured or submitted images as defined in Section 8.2.1 A signifies the friction ridge detail was either not suitable for comparison or not analyzed. - C. Due to the nature of the record, notation of orientation, type, and level two or three detail are not required for standard intentionally recorded prints (e.g., ten print card, fingerprint strip, major case prints).